 The most effective way to remove lead in drinking water is to remove brass fittings and pipes containing older lead solder and replace them with material certified for contact with drinking water.
 Remember, even after replacement work is complete, lead levels can remain high in drinking water for a short time.
-Drinking water precautions should continue for a minimum of six months after lead water service pipes are replaced.
+Drinking water precautions should continue for a minimum of six months after lead pipes are replaced.

-A licensed plumber can determine if your home has internal lead water pipes, lead solder or lead pipe fittings.
-The City will advise you if you have a lead water service connection.
+A licensed plumber can determine if your home has internal lead plumbing, lead solder or lead pipe fittings.
+The City will advise you if you have a lead service line.